nmlt/gtk4-rs/book/src/lists.md

 {{#rustdoc_include ../listings/lists/5/main.rs:filter}}
 ```

-Additionally, we can reverse the sorting of our model.
+Additionally, we can reverse the order of our model.

 <span class="filename">Filename: listings/lists/5/main.rs</span>